 Letter 1: 7 days

-- First stage letter reiterates your credit terms and asks for settlement in full within next 7 days, if not paid send letter 2.
+- The first stage letter reiterates your credit terms and asks for settlement in full within next 7 days, if not paid send letter 2.

 Letter 2: Or else?